- Plays & Events

 - New Home

-Writers Theatre and select North Shore libraries are proud to present the twelfth annual From Page to Stage series.
+Writers Theatre and select North Shore libraries are proud to present the twelfth annual From Page to Stage series as part of Writers Theatre's 2-16/17 Season.
 This comprehensive series of special events, lectures, workshops, and performances are designed to enhance and enrich your appreciation of Parade.

 Hosted by Wilmette Public Library | 1242 Wilmette Ave., Wilmette